CrowdStrike/ember-toucan-core/docs/components/multiselect-field/index.md

 Required.

 A `:chip` block is required and is used for rendering each selected option.
-The block returns the following:
+The block has the following block parameters:

 - `index`: The index of the current chip
 - `option`: The raw option value for the current chip